Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Or skip Chase and choose AMEX’s rival small business card because its current sign-up bonus is worth $2,000 for flights with no blackout dates.

-The Enhanced Business Platinum® Card from American Express OPEN has a limited-time offer of 100,000 American Express Membership Rewards points.
+The Business Platinum® Card from American Express OPEN has a limited-time offer of 100,000 American Express Membership Rewards points.

 But the good news is, it’s possible to get more than one Ink Business Preferred card if you have multiple businesses.